We do our best to provide client SDKs for accessing the Content Fetch API, but we know we'll never be able to keep up with a developer's appetite.

 How to Access your Swagger Doc

-In order to execute API requests for your own Agility CMS instance, you'll need to access your swagger endpoint.
-This is based off the API URL for your API.
+In order to execute API requests for your own Agility CMS instance, you'll need to access your Swagger Endpoint.
+This is based on the API URL for your API.

 Here, you can explore the Swagger endpoint.